 Top 10 B-Complex Statistics and Facts

-- Lung cancer is a common problem for men who supplement vitamins B-12 and B-6.
+- Lung cancer is a common problem for men supplementing B-12 and B-6 vitamins.

 General B-Complex Facts